Hi-Joe-Bangkit/Android-HiJoe/README.md

 4. Setup for http request (This project use Retrofit2)
 5. Send the id which is earned from ML process to API with GET method

-### Cloud Computing
-1. Activate firestore in GCP
-2. Add new collection and data within
-3. Create and API handler
-4. Deploy the API handler to GCP
-5. Configure the  API with the firestore

 ## WANT TO KNOW THE CODE?
 * You can clone this repository using git command or git GUI